GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 <hr>
 # #Summary
 The game is about a parkour game with truly unique gameplay mechanics and it's inspired by games I played when I was younger like Minecraft Parkour, Crash Bandicoot and a little bit of titan fall 2.
-- Watch a short video of the actual gameplay here: [Video]

 ## #Project goals